kujtimsaliu/3D-Treasure-Hunt-Park-Game/README.md

 # 3D Treasure Hunt Park Game

-if you dont mind waiting a bit to load: https://kujtimsaliu.itch.io/3d-treasure-hunt-park-game
+Give it a try, if you dont mind waiting a bit to load: https://kujtimsaliu.itch.io/3d-treasure-hunt-park-game